 I recently met with a patient who has had extensive dental work over the past few years, the same time that she was taking sublingual buprenorphine.
 She asked if I thought that the two were related.
 I made a few comments (that I’ll be getting to), but also promised her that I would do a literature search, to see whether any connection has since been established.
 Ironically, a case report of a woman on Suboxone who required extensive dental work was just published yesterday.
 The case report is in the latest issue of The American Journal on Addictions, and the same case is cited in the October 20, 2012 edition of Reactions Weekly.
-This latter citation is a newsletter that follows multiple sources for any report of adverse drug reactions, described in more detail here.

 The world of science is not efficient.
 Knowledge moves forward slowly, based on findings amassed from many studies, often repeated multiple times.
 Case reports are not intended to prove something.
 In fact, case reports are often unusual clinical examples that defy the norm.
 They are often published to point out an area that deserves more study.